Geometry in Active Learning for Binary and Multi-class Image Segmentation: Experiments

-For all our experiments, we used Boosted Trees selected by gradient boosting~\cite{Sznitman13a,Becker13b} as our underlying classifier.
-This is a general-purpose classifier that can be trained fast, it provides probabilistic prediction and it extends naturally== to the multi-class scenario.
-However, there exist no closed form solution for the optimization of Boosted Trees when new points are added.
-Thus, AL strategies such as expected model change or expected error reduction are ill suited because they takes hours for one model update for a typical dataset size in our applications.
-Given that during early AL iterations rounds, only limited amounts of training data are available, we limit the depth of our trees to \num{2} to avoid over-fitting.
+For most of our experiments, we used Boosted Trees selected by gradient boosting~\cite{Sznitman13a,Becker13b} as our underlying classifier.
+Nothing in our method is specific to a classifier and thus in some of the experiments we also deal with Logistic Regression and Random Forest classifiers.
+These general-purpose classifiers were chosen because they can be trained fast, they provide reasonable probabilistic predictions even with very small amount of training data and many features.
+However, there exist no closed form solution when new points are added.
+Thus, AL strategies such as expected model change or expected error reduction are not suitable to be applied with our classifier because they takes hours for one model update for a typical dataset size in our applications.
+In Gradient Boosting, given that during early AL iterations rounds, only limited amounts of training data are available, we limit the depth of our trees to \num{2} to avoid over-fitting.
 Following standard practices, individual trees are optimized using \num{40}\%-\num{60}\% of the available training data chosen at random and \num{10} to \num{40} features are explored per split.
-The average radius of supervoxels $\kappa$ is \num{4.3} in EM dataset and \num{5.7} in MRI dataset.
-We set the number $k$ of nearest neighbors of Sec.~\ref{sec:GeomUncert} to be the average number of immediately adjacent supervoxels on average, which is between \num{7} and \num{15} depending on the resolution of the image and size of supervoxels.
-However, experiments showed that the algorithm is not very sensitive to the choice of this parameter.
-We restrict the size of each planar patch to be small enough to contain typically not more than \num{2} classes of objects and we explain what happens if this condition is not satisfied.
-To this end, we take the radius $r$ of Sec.~\ref{sec:ParamSeachSpace} to be between \num{10} and \num{15}, which yields patches such as those depicted by Fig.~\ref{fig:06-selection}.